Florian-Thake/TeaScript-Cpp-Library/README.md

 # Building the demo app

 **Windows:** Use the provided VS-project or the settings in compile.props.
-If you make a new project, you only need to add the teascript_demo.cpp file and set the include path to /include/
+If you make a new project, you only need to add the files teascript_demo.cpp, suspend_thread_demo.cpp and coroutine_demo.cpp and set the include path to /include/

 **Linux:** Use the compile_gcc.sh or compile_clang.sh with prior updated include path to libfmt.